jon-cbar/eyes/README.md

 To make my life easier, I kept all the cameras with the same username and password.
 Then, since user and password are sensitives data, they must be set as OS environment variables (`IP_CAMERA_USER` and `IP_CAMERA_PASSWORD`), instead of being fixed in the code.
-On Ubuntu, it is possible add in `/etc/environment` file, for example.
+On Ubuntu, it is possible to add in `/etc/environment` file, for example.

 ### 1. Python 3